Latest News and Info

 Art Market Fundraiser Raffle

-This year we’re excited to announce we’re running a fundraiser raffle prize draw at our Summer Art Market which features stunning original artworks donated by 20 talented local artists!
+This year we’re excited to announce we’re running a fundraiser raffle prize draw at our Summer Art Market which features stunning original artworks donated by over 20 talented local artists!
 Tickets are just £1 and gives you a chance to not only own a unique piece of art but also support Pyramid’s work towards improving access and inclusion in the arts for people with learning disabilities.

 Event details